 Updated 1080 and PAPP Directions for Use

-The Department of Economic Development, Jobs, Transport and Resources has updated the Directions for the Use of 1080 and PAPP Pest Animal Bait Products in Victoria (Directions for Use) following the registration of pest animal bait products containing 4-aminopropiophenone (PAPP) by the Australian Pesticides and Veterinary Medicine Authority (APVMA).
+The department has updated the Directions for the Use of 1080 and PAPP Pest Animal Bait Products in Victoria (Directions for Use) following the registration of pest animal bait products containing 4-aminopropiophenone (PAPP) by the Australian Pesticides and Veterinary Medicine Authority (APVMA).

 The Directions for Use governs the use of 1080 and now PAPP pest animal bait products in Victoria for the purpose of managing the impacts of pest animals on livestock industries and native wildlife.
 It emphasises the responsibilities of the 1080 and PAPP user to ensure that any risks associated with the use of 1080 and PAPP pest animal bait products are managed appropriately.
 The document represents the minimum standards that apply to 1080 and PAPP pest animal bait product use.

 The updated Directions for Use has been sent out to all authorised 1080 and PAPP users, along with new Agricultural Chemical User Permit (ACUP) cards with a 1080 and PAPP endorsement for people licensed to use these products.